 All results of radio-graphic tests of the welded joints shall be reported in form “ Radio-graphic Testing Report “.

-Radio-graphs shall be held in storage and shall be made available to the client for viewing upon request.
-At the end of construction/handover phase, films will handed to client.
+Radiographs shall be held in storage and shall be made available to the client for viewing upon request.
+At the end of the construction/handover phase, films will be handed to the client.

 RADIO-GRAPHIC TESTING – EXPOSURE TECHNIQUES